-There are a number of free blogging platforms available like Blogger, Tumblr and Wix, but they have many limitations that you need to be aware of.
+There are many free blogging platforms available like Blogger, Tumblr, and Wix, but they have many limitations that you need to be aware of.

 - It is difficult to drive traffic from search engines to these free platforms because they are not SEO optimized.

 - There is limited control over how your blog looks and how it functions.

 - Some platforms do not allow you to monetize your blog with ads or affiliate links.